neuralmagic/sparseml/README.md

 ## Prerequisites and installation

-We require the installation `python 3.6`
+We require python 3 to already be setup on the environment for both the notebooks and the library.
+General instructions for doing this can be found [here](https://realpython.com/installing-python/).

-set up your environment, for example using venv:
+Next, set up your environment, for example using venv:

 ```